Keni-H Lovely: Buffalo Bills

 Lovely was signed by the Buffalo Bills as an undrafted rookie free agent on May 10, 2024.
 He was later waived by the Bills on August 27.

 Michigan Panthers

-Lovely joined the United Football League upon signing with the Panthers on December 12, 2024.
+Lovely joined the United Football League upon signing with the Michigan Panthers on December 12, 2024.
 He played in nine games for the Panthers, recording three start games, 26 total tackles and nine pass breakups.

 Arizona Cardinals

-At the end of the UFL season, Lovely was signed by the Arizona Cardinals on July 28, 2025 before being waived on August 7, 2025.
+At the end of the UFL season, Lovely was signed by the Arizona Cardinals on July 28, 2025 before being waived on August 7.

 Jacksonville Jaguars

 On August 13, 2025, Lovely signed with the Jacksonville Jaguars.
-He made his playing debut in the game against the Miami Dolphins during which he recorded 5 tackles.
-He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+He made his playing debut in a preseason game against the Miami Dolphins during which he recorded five tackles.
+Lovely was waived on August 26, as a part of final roster cuts.
+He was re-signed to the team's practice squad the following day.

+Lovely signed a reserve/future contract with Jacksonville on January 12, 2026.
+On August 11, Lovely was waived by the Jaguars.

 Personal life

 Lovely is the youngest of four brothers.
 His eldest brother Kennard Banks played college football at Western Michigan in 2005 and Iowa State in 2008.
 Lovely's second eldest brother James Looney played a single season of college football at Wake Forest in 2013 before transferring to California where he played three more seasons from 2015 to 2017.
 Looney went on to be selected in the 2018 NFL Draft by the Green Bay Packers.
 Lovely's third elder brother Joe Looney played college football for Wake Forest from 2008 to 2011 prior to being selected in the fourth round of the 2012 NFL Draft by the San Francisco 49ers.